 All applications need to satisfy the Attorney General's requirements.
 These are all outlined in the Applications for Approval to Engage Senior Counsel - Fact Sheet [PDF, 212 KB]

-All requests for approval need to be sent to the Office of the General Counsel, Department of Communities and Justice to firstname.lastname@example.org
+All requests for approval need to be sent to Legal, Department of Communities and Justice at Enquiries-DCJLegal@facs.nsw.gov.au

 The Attorney General’s Rates should be applied to all briefings to Senior Counsel unless otherwise approved by the Attorney General.
 More information on the AG Rates can be found at the Attorney General’s Rates for Legal Representation website.